Jim Piddock: Later work

 Piddock appeared in 2012's The Five-Year Engagement, which starred Jason Segel and Emily Blunt, playing Blunt's father, The Cold Light of Day starring Henry Cavill, Bruce Willis and Sigourney Weaver, 1915, Kill Your Friends, and The Dictator with Sacha Baron Cohen.

 In August 2012, it was announced that Piddock would be co-writing, acting, and producing a new TV comedy series with Christopher Guest for HBO and the BBC titled Family Tree.
 The show subsequently aired in 2013.

 On 13 October 2016, Mascots, which he also co-wrote with Guest, stars in, and produced, premiered on Netflix.
 Since then he has appeared in several television shows, including Modern Family, Designated Survivor, Get Shorty, Training Day, Blunt Talk, and The Royals.

-In 2021, he played Captain Carradine in the film The Queen Mary, which was shot in the UK and the US and is due to be released in 2022.
+In 2021, he played Captain Carradine in the film Haunting of the Queen Mary, which was shot in the UK and the US and released in 2023.

 Writing and producing

-Piddock wrote the story for and produced Tooth Fairy in 2010, New Line's action-comedy The Man, One Good Turn, Traces of Red, and the Cold War romantic thriller A Different Loyalty starring Rupert Everett and Sharon Stone, and which Piddock played a supporting role in.
+Piddock wrote the story for and produced Tooth Fairy starring Dwayne Johnson, Ashley Judd, Julie Andrews, Stephen Merchant, and Seth MacFarlane, New Line's action-comedy The Man, starring Samuel L. Jackson and Eugene Levy, One Good Turn, Traces of Red, and the Cold War romantic thriller A Different Loyalty starring Rupert Everett and Sharon Stone, in which Piddock played the supporting role of George Quennell, who was based on the notorious spy Donald Maclean.

-In November 2019, it was announced that his screenplay Frankel would begin shooting in 2022 with Jeremy Irons playing the lead role of Sir Henry Cecil.

 Author

-His light-hearted and irreverent memoir, CAUGHT WITH MY PANTS DOWN and Other Tales from a Life in Hollywood, chronicling his four decades in the entertainment industry, is being released on March 23, 2022, in paperback, ebook, and audiobook formats.

-British comedian, actor, and writer, Russell Brand said of the book: "Jim has done that rare thing that perhaps only Michael Caine and David Niven have done before; conjured a funny, inclusive, whimsical, and magical tale."
+His light-hearted, gossipy, and irreverent memoir, Caught with My Pants Down and Other Tales from a Life in Hollywood, chronicling his four decades in the entertainment industry, was released on March 23, 2022, in paperback, ebook, and audiobook formats.
+American comedian and television host Seth Meyers said of the book: "Jim has a big heart and a sharp wit and both are on display in the pages of this book.
+So f***ing read it!".
+British comedian, actor, and writer, Russell Brand commented that "Jim has done that rare thing that perhaps only Michael Caine and David Niven have done before; conjured a funny, inclusive, whimsical, and magical tale."
 American actress Jean Smart wrote: "This laugh-out-loud book... entertains endlessly and most wisely".
-And British actor Hugh Bonneville described it as "hilarious, passionate, beautifully told, and memorably waspish."
+Downton Abbey stars Hugh Bonneville described it as "hilarious, passionate, beautifully told, and memorably waspish" and Elizabeth McGovern said: "When I wasn't gasping or laughing my head off, I was wondering why my life was so boring compared to Jim Piddock's".
+Among the other celebrity praise for the book were "Jim Piddock is a funny man with a trove of stories to tell" (Christopher Guest), "Jim Piddock is a sharp, witty, and erudite man" (Eddie Izzard), and "Dry as a bone, lethal as a rapier.
+Couldn't put it down.
+Great read."
+(Ian McShane).